ministryofjustice/data-platform-products/data-products/_docs/data-dictionary.md

 - `all-dimensions` or;
 - `selected-dimensions`

-WHen `all-dimensions` is specified, data will be updated or inserted based on all the columns which are defined as `column-type: "dimension"`.
+When `all-dimensions` is specified, data will be updated or inserted based on all the columns which are defined as `column-type: "dimension"`.
 For example if new data is sent to the table defined above, any existing values (facts) will be ovewritten if the offence and date matches existing data, or new records will be added if a matching combination of offence and date is not found.

 When `selected-dimensions` is specified, you must also supply an array of update key dimensions.
 For example: